-This post comes from Elizabeth Harper of partner site DealNews.com.
+This story comes from partner site DealNews.com.

-Navigating free HBO trials
+Navigating Free HBO Trials

 It’s a little complicated to hop from one HBO free trial to another while you try to keep up with your favorite shows.
 Before you sign up for any trial account, you should take these things into consideration:

 - HBO free trials are mostly limited to new subscribers.
 However, in certain cases, returning subscribers can take advantage of an offer.
 You can sometimes sidestep the new-subscriber requirement with a new email address, too.